1. The "Mattress Effect": Understanding the Dimple

 5. Frequently Asked Questions

-No nutritional product can completely “cure” or erase cellulite, as it is largely determined by genetics and anatomy.
-However, supporting skin thickness and connective tissue resilience can improve the appearance of cellulite over time, making it less visible for some people.
+No nutritional product can completely erase cellulite, as it is largely determined by genetics and anatomy.
+However, improving skin thickness and connective tissue elasticity can significantly improve the appearance of skin, making texture less visible.

 3. Does dry brushing help?

-Because it’s about the internal mesh, not only body fat.
-If connective tissue is less resilient, even a small amount of fat can push through and become visible.
+Because it is about the mesh, not the fat.
+If a person has weak or brittle connective tissue, even a small amount of body fat can become visible through the skin.

 Final Thoughts

-You cannot change your genetics, but you can influence the quality of your daily inputs.
-By supporting your connective tissue with smart nutrition, lower-sugar habits, hydration, and strength work, you strengthen the “mesh” that affects how cellulite shows up—supporting a firmer, smoother-looking silhouette over time.
+You cannot change your genetics, but you can change the quality of your tissue.
+By feeding your fascia with premium structural nutrition, you strengthen the mesh that holds you together, supporting a firmer and smoother silhouette.